Roopesht/InterviewPrep/Questions/DatamigrationtoSnowflake.md

 How to do AB testing?
 What tools you have used for testing?

-🔍 Additional and more detailed Interview Questions:
+🔍 *Additional and more detailed Interview Questions*:

 1️⃣ Data Cleansing & Transformation:
 • How did you manage data cleansing & transformation?